 RCC is committed to equal opportunities for all without consideration of race, gender, religion, sexual orientation, affluence, offending background, or political beliefs.
 However a sensible approach to risk and protection of vulnerable groups needs be maintained.

-Volunteers should make the Coordinator aware of particular tasks they would like to undertake.
-The Coordinator will normally rotate volunteers around and within tasks taking into account each volunteer's availability, which must be passed to the Coordinator in a timely fashion – failure to do this at best inconveniences others and could potentially cause financial and reputational loss should a show have to be cancelled at short notice.
+Volunteers should make the Scheduler aware of particular tasks they would like to undertake.
+The Scheduler will normally rotate volunteers around and within tasks taking into account each volunteer's availability, which must be passed to the Scheduler in a timely fashion – failure to do this at best inconveniences others and could potentially cause financial and reputational loss should a show have to be cancelled at short notice.

 Volunteers' reasonable out of pocket expenses will be reimbursed by RCC.
 These should be agreed with the Coordinator in advance and receipts provided against which payments will be made.